Compliance Framework Information Listed Alphabetically

 If you have to comply, what do you have to do?

 The Act requires all providers, both government and non-government owned, to deliver their programs and teaching in a manner that supports Australian democratic practices, including a commitment to:

 freedom of speech and association

 In addition, the legislation is underpinned by a commitment to diversity, choice, innovation and access to education and training of the highest quality.

 Key features of the Act include:

-- enshrining parents’ rights to information about their child’s education.
-For example all schools will be required to provide information regarding the school’s performance to the school community at least once a year
+enshrining parents’ rights to information about their child’s education.
+For example all schools are required to provide information regarding the school’s performance to the school community at least once a year

-- the establishment of a new statutory authority – the Victorian Registration and Qualifications Authority (VRQA) – responsible for the regulation and accreditation of government and non-government schools, training and higher education providers except universities
+the establishment of the Victorian Registration and Qualifications Authority (VRQA) which is responsible for the regulation and accreditation of government and non-government schools, training and higher education providers except universities